Content Creation & Scriptwriting Summer Institute

 Use improv and playwriting skills to influence and shape the world of content creation.

-The Content Creation and Scriptwriting Summer Institute is a two-week, UC credit-bearing intensive program for students interested in writing for the web, film and theater.
-This program provides opportunities to work with our distinguished faculty in classes such as webisode writing, screenwriting, playwriting, improv, and sketch comedy.
+The Content Creation and Scriptwriting Summer Institute is a two-week, UC credit-bearing intensive program for students interested in writing for the web, film, and theater.
+This program provides opportunities to work with our distinguished faculty in classes such as web writing, screenwriting, play analysis, improv, and sketch comedy.
 The combination of these courses will allow students to use their training to create stories that can be shared across all entertainment mediums.
-Students will learn the technical components of writing for the web, stage and the screen while gaining hands-on experience in developing and completing three short form writing samples.
-Beyond the classroom, students will attend guest workshops and learn the art of collaboration.
+Students will learn the technical components of writing for the screen, stage and web while gaining hands-on experience in developing, filming and completing three short-form writing samples.
+Beyond the classroom, students will attend guest workshops, and learn the art of collaboration.

 The program is designed for artists and students who seek additional discipline and training required for participation in a university theater program or a career in the entertainment industry.
 Participation in this institute is open to high school (16 years and older), college, and professional artists.

 Grades and Transcripts